Next Generation Air-refueling System

+The KC-10 refueling a KC-46, with a KC-135 flying in the background.

 The Next Generation Air-refueling System (NGAS), also known as KC-Z, is a United States Air Force program to procure a new aerial refueling tanker aircraft.
 It is the third increment in a three increment tanker recapitalization plan to replace the Air Force's current aerial refueling aircraft.

 Background

 The NGAS is the third step in the three step plan to replace the various aerial refueling tanker aircraft operated by the United States Air Force.
 The first two increments were the KC-X program, which selected the Boeing KC-46 Pegasus to replace the Boeing KC-135 Stratotanker, and the KC-Y program.
 The vision for the outcome of the procurement plan is traditional tanker aircraft for the bulk of aerial refueling in addition to tanker aircraft that can operate and survive in the same non-permissible airspace as the fighter aircraft it would be supporting.
 The NGAS is intended to fill the second role.

 General Mike Minihan, commander of the Air Mobility Command, has expressed his desire for expanded roles for the NGAS, including drone launch and command and control.